openstack/swift/doc/source/deployment_guide.rst

 Deployment Options
 ------------------

-The swift services run completely autonomously, which provides for a lot of flexibility when architecting the hardware deployment for swift.
+The Swift services run completely autonomously, which provides for a lot of flexibility when architecting the hardware deployment for Swift.
 The 4 main services are:

 #.
 Proxy Services